spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 Solution for Equal Weight Matches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To avoid losing the work entailed by a file submission completely, equal weight match cases are reported as warnings to give latitude in how to address the problem.
-There are generally two solutions:

-1. Cancel the submission and regenerate the reference files with different parameter values which coincide with an existing category.
+Equal weight match cases are reported as errors.
+Cancel the submission and regenerate the reference files with different parameter values which coincide with an existing category.

-2. Accept the submission but immediately edit the rmap to combine overlapping Match() categories.
+Note: this used to be reported as a warning in order to give latitude in addressing the problem (i.e. accept the submission but immediately edit the rmap to combine overlapping Match() categories).
+Starting in CRDS 11.16.6 this is now an error and the submission must be canceled.

 Why CRDS Categorizes Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^